coder-hxl/x-crawl/README.md

 ##### Advanced config CrawlFileAdvancedConfig

-This is an advanced configuration, targets is a mixed target array configuration. if you want to crawl more than one piece of data and request configurations (proxy, storeDir, retry, etc.) don't want to write twice, but also need interval time, device fingerprint, life cycle, etc., try this:
+This is an advanced configuration, targets is a mixed target array configuration. if you want to crawl more than one piece of data and crawl target configurations (proxy, storeDir, retry, etc.) don't want to write twice, but also need interval time, device fingerprint, life cycle, etc., try this:

 ```js
 import xCrawl from 'x-crawl'